Reddit, in recent years, has quickly gained popularity and become a hotspot for marketers and top brands.

 - 6. Develop Your Network

 1. Discover Niche Communities

 Reddit offers a diverse range of discussion threads consisting of everything from stock market news to DIY home improvement.
 But although the site is astoundingly resourceful, its generic nature makes it hard for brands to stand out.

 There are currently over 130k active communities on Reddit.
 To find your ground in a highly saturated platform, you must target specific subreddits to create brand awareness.
 (Subreddits are groups, by the way, where users with common interests share posts and converse on discussion threads.
 In the new version, they’ve been renamed as communities.)

 Select a community that meets your product criteria and explore the trending topics to understand your target market.
 It will allow you to gather data on which group to approach.

 Let me share a useful tactic to find your niche community.

 Are you aware of SEO optimization techniques?
-Ecommerce sites embed particular keywords in their content to bring in their leads toward their site.
-Filtering subreddit follows a similar principle.
+Ecommerce sites embed particular keywords in their content to bring in leads toward their site.
+Filtering subreddits follows a similar principle.